pip-services/pip-services-docs/content/en/python/commons/run/inotifiable.md

 Important points

-- The notification can include an optiona argument that describes an occurred event.
+- The notification can include an optional argument that describes an occurred event.

 ### Instance methods